 Women, because of their hormonal cycles, are more at risk for the disorder.

-Primary insomnia occurs without any other.
+Primary insomnia occurs without any other medical condition.
 Patients with this type of insomnia may be as frustrated by a lack of explanation of their problem as by its disturbing symptoms.
 In many cases, however, with a bit of investigation, psychological or environmental causes of the condition can be deciphered.
 These causes may include:

 - Stress at home, School or in the workplace